bjtatters/EachWaySniper/README.md

 **How does the program work?**

 For both sets of betting systems, four bets need to be executed; two at a bookie - a win bet and a place bet - and two at the exchage -  a lay bet on the win and a lay bet on the place.
 At its most simplest, the program web scrapes the odds from each horse in every race on a given day across all bookies and the Betfair Exchange to calculate, for a given stake, what the return can be expected.

+_I am working in UIPath at the moment to combine the existing program with the automation of bet placement on both bookies and the exchange._